• There are no suggestions because the search field is empty.

 Summary

-In this case, the use of the MultiNeOTM implant for postextraction immediate loading in an aesthetic area was a good choice because we achieved primary stability thanks to its design.
+In this case, the use of the MultiNeO™ implant for post-extraction immediate loading in an aesthetic area was a good choice because we achieved primary stability thanks to its design.
 The prosthetic phase did not present any difficulties due to the accessories that the clinic has for this purpose.
 The result was predictable, aesthetic and functional in line with the expectations of the professional and the patient.
 This type of treatment negated the use of removable dentures and shortened the recovery and procedure time.

 References